 Temperature readings over time, with the area under the curve representing total heat exposure

-Integration is also crucial in probability and statistics, specifically in calculating probabilities and expectations.
+Integration is also critical in probability and statistics, specifically in calculating probabilities and expectations.
 For continuous probability distributions like the normal distribution, integration computes the probability of a random variable falling within a certain range.
-This is critical in algorithms like Gaussian Naive Bayes, where understanding feature probability distributions can significantly impact model accuracy.
+This is important in algorithms like Gaussian Naive Bayes, where understanding feature probability distributions can significantly impact model accuracy.

 Normal distribution curve, with the area under the curve representing the probability of a random variable falling within a range